Alphabetical Listing of Composers of Cello Concertos

 Grigg, Jordan (b.1972) is a Canadian composer who wrote three cello concertos: No.1 in 1992, No.2 in 2011 and No.3 in 2019.
 The third can be heard on YouTube (performers uncredited).
 He also wrote In the Woods for cello and orchestra in 2018.

-Groba, Rogelio (b.1930) is a Spanish composer who wrote two cello concertos.
+Groba, Rogelio (1930-2022) was a Spanish composer who wrote two cello concertos.
 The first called Fauno dates from 1992 and has been recorded by Mats Lidström for Astrion.
-The second called Ańoranzas is a romantic concerto scored for cello and strings, dates from 2000, and has been recorded by Clara Groba.
+The second called Ańoranzas is a romantic concerto scored for cello and strings, dates from 2000, and has been recorded by Clara Groba who may be heard playing the work in a live performance on YouTube (Part 1; Part 2; Part 3).
+Groba also wrote Canto de Berce for cello and strings that has been recorded by Clara Groba Otero for Boanerges; this may also be heard also in a live performance on YouTube.

-Groslot, Robert (b.1951) is a Belgian pianist, conductor and composer who wrote a cello concerto in 2011 that has been recorded by Ilia Yourivitch Laporev under his baton for Naxos.
+Groslot, Robert (b.1951) is a Belgian pianist, conductor and composer who wrote a cello concerto in 2011 that has been recorded by Ilia Yourivitch Laporev under the composer's baton for Naxos.

-Gross, Johann Benjamin (1809-1848) was a German cellist who wrote four cello concertos (one “in the form of a concertino”), three of which can be found in the Petrucci Music Library and one in B minor from 1834 is in the German National Library.
+Gross, Johann Benjamin (1809-1848) was a German cellist who wrote four cello concertos (one “in the form of a concertino”), three of which can be found in the Petrucci Music Library, and one in B minor from 1834 is in the German National Library.
 His Op.38 concerto which probably dates from the 1830s has been recorded by Klaus-Dieter Brandt for Ars.
+He also wrote two other works for cello with orchestral accompaniment: Larghetto and Variations (1837) and Ballade (1845).

 Gross, Paul (1898-1985) was a German composer who completed a cello concerto in 1955.